opencv/opencv/modules/core/doc/dynamic_structures.rst

 ------------------
 Finds an edge in a graph by using its pointer.

-.. ocv:cfunction:: CvGraphEdge* cvFindGraphEdgeByPtr(  const CvGraph* graph, const CvGraphVtx* startVtx, const CvGraphVtx* endVtx )
+.. ocv:cfunction:: CvGraphEdge* cvFindGraphEdgeByPtr( const CvGraph* graph, const CvGraphVtx* start_vtx, const CvGraphVtx* end_vtx )

     :param graph: Graph

-    :param startVtx: Pointer to the starting vertex of the edge
+    :param start_vtx: Pointer to the starting vertex of the edge

-    :param endVtx: Pointer to the ending vertex of the edge.
+    :param end_vtx: Pointer to the ending vertex of the edge.
 For an unoriented graph, the order of the vertex parameters does not matter.

 ::